 These painted monasteries are the representative image of Bucovina and an attraction you don’t want to miss, being special for their architectural style.
 Most of them date from the 15th and 16th centuries and were built by local rulers.
 One of them, Stephen the Great, is said to have built a monastery or a church after every one of his victories in battles, becoming the founder of over 40 religious monuments.

 Majestic examples of Byzantine art, the monasteries are of startling beauty.
 They have interior and exterior frescoes that depict religious scenes and portraits of saints and prophets.
 The complex illustrations attest the importance of religion in the life of local people and, at the same time, managed to serve their purpose of teaching villagers the story of the Bible.
+Every year, they attract thousands of visitors, even writers from the New York Times.

-Another particularity of the monasteries is the presence of fortifications – in the past they were used as shelters by locals in times of battles.
+Another particularity of the monasteries is the presence of fortifications – in the past, they were used as shelters by locals in times of battles.

 Amongst all monasteries, 8 of them, best preserved, were chosen to be part of UNESCO’ World Heritage Sites in 1993: Arbore, Humor, Moldovita, Patrauti, Probota, Suceava, Voronet and Sucevita.
 Among those 8 monasteries, the most interesting to visit are the following three: